 - Short and to the point: we recommend no more than 10 questions to keep users engaged.

 - Great images: the intro image grabs your attention.

 - Good answer options: 3-4 choices per questions challenge without overwhelming the user.

-- In the ‘Create’ step, make your quiz.
+- In the ‘Create’ step, make your quiz or quiz generator.

 - Next, in ‘Collect leads’:

 - Step #1: Add a contest entry lead generation form with our drag/drop form builder.
 (Be sure to include an opt-in check box for your contest terms and conditions.)

 - Step #2: Send leads to your email marketing tool (via AWeber, MailChimp, or our Zapier app) for future marketing.